Shopify/react-native-skia/docs/docs/video.md

 };
 ```

-## Seeking
+## Playback Options

-You can seek a video via the playback option.
+You can seek a video via the `seek` playback option.
 By default, the seek option is null.
 If you set a value in milliseconds, it will seek to that point in the video and then set the option value to null again.

+There are also the `currentTime` option which is a Reanimated value that contains the current playback time of the video.

+`looping` indicates if the video should be looped or not.

+`playbackSpeed` indicates the playback speed of the video (default is 1).

 In the example below, every time we tap on the video, we set the video to 2 seconds.